mode1990/GEX-analysis-scMultiomics/README.md

 # GEX-analysis-scMultiomics
-Multiomics Pipeline by Mo Dehestani for FOUNDON-1c: RNA Analysis Only
+Multiomics Pipeline by Mo De for FOUNDON-1c: RNA Analysis Only
 # README for RNA and ATAC Data Analysis Pipeline

 ## Overview